thecodepenguin/thecodepenguin.github.io/_posts/2017-09-29-social-networks.md

 use of social networks the internet has become just a mirror of real life.
 You sign in on Facebook, you check what your friends are up to, they check what you are up to.
-Of course, this sort of inter-connectivity would not have been possible without internet or with a strictly enforced anonimity.
+Of course, this sort of inter-connectivity would not have been possible without internet or with a strictly enforced anonymity.
 But is it worth it?

 The world wide web is one of the most important inventions of mankind.
 It's the